marekhrabe/mea/README.md

 Mea pages are pages that show famous quotes of significant people.
 It's mostly used for trolling websites like http://halomea.com/.

+To quickstart creating your page, you can download this repo and use the contents of `/template/` folder as a bootstrap for your page.
+Othrewise you can follow these simple instructions.

 ## Creating a Mea page

 When creating a Mea page, start with minimal template: